 - Students will report directly to their homerooms upon entering the building. - Students who eat breakfast will do so in their classrooms.
+This may be changed as the year progresses.

 Middle School and High School

 - Students are expected to follow the designated traffic flow patterns for the hallways as soon as possible upon entering the building. - Students may stop at their lockers to start the day, but should plan on carrying a backpack and not returning to the lockers until their lunch shift.
 Students should not linger at their lockers or in the hallway, but should report directly to their 1st period classes.